Pence In Las Vegas: 'We Are United In Our Resolve To End Such Evil'

 Two who walked were John and Kristie Lum, retirees who moved to Las Vegas three years ago.

-John Lum says he's a person of faith, but that he struggles with it.
+John says he's a person of faith, but that he struggles with it.

 "Because for me, it's not enough just to pray," he says.
 "It's not enough just to have faith.
 I think that our calling is that we also have to act.
 So I get concerned that we just have these kind of events ... and it's over with.
 And then we move on and wait for the next event.
 I think we have to do a whole bunch more."

-"It's very confusing," adds Kristie Lum.
-"Because to believe so strongly, and then again, to have people that just have so much hate inside... it's hard to understand."
+"It's very confusing," adds Kristie.
+"Because to believe so strongly, and then again, to have people that just have so much hate inside ... it's hard to understand."

 With her characteristic candor, Mayor Carolyn Goodman said the city would be defined not by violence, but by its humanity, tolerance and compassion.

 "I want to thank all you walkers," said Goodman.
-"Everybody's who's prayed, everybody's who's prayed quietly, everybody who's made a difference in this phenomenal city — that has been safe, that will remain safe."
+"Everybody who's prayed, everybody who's prayed quietly, everybody who's made a difference in this phenomenal city — that has been safe, that will remain safe."

 "We will not be brought down by craziness, anger, and hatred!" she said to loud applause.